Institutional ecosystem

 This particular power to intervene in contractual relations between private entities ensures the maintenance of commercial relations that are as transparent and fair as possible.
 Its action aims to protect the proper functioning of the market but also to preserve the balance in commercial relations between suppliers and distributors, or between clients and subcontractors.

-For example, in July 2019 it brought the retailer Leclerc before the Paris Commercial Court (tribunal de commerce de Paris) for unfair commercial practices (see the DGCCRF’s press release).
+For example, in July 2019 the DGCCRF brought the retailer Leclerc before the Paris Commercial Court (Tribunal de commerce de Paris) for unfair commercial practices.

-The Autorité de la concurrence and DGCCRF strengthen their cooperation
+The Autorité de la concurrence and the DGCCRF strengthen their cooperation

 Consumer safety